novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-116.md

 It was for servers, of course.

-This decision was made after confirming the server rental for 【Someone Else's Story】 that morning.
+This decision was made after confirming the server rental for 【Nam's Story】 that morning.

 Since the server demand seemed higher than expected, he decided to create a temporary data center.